Ocram95/Ocram95.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: example_pdf.pdf
 description: This is a short CV.
-You can download the PDF for the complete version.
+Download the PDF for the full version.
 toc:
   sidebar: left
 ---